 - In order to streamline the assembly of adequate number of proposal reviewers, the COV recommended implementing an online system patterned after scientific journals to request reviewers and track declinations and submissions of reviews.
-Division of Polar Programs (DPP) and AC members concur.
+Office of Polar Programs (DPP) and AC members concur.

 - Many panel summaries are quite brief, and in these cases evaluations of the Broader Impact criteria are often missing.
 AC members suggest the usage of a template where all required criteria are laid out, and the finished summary to be vetted by the program officer to ensure inclusiveness before becoming final.
 There were issues of failing to disclose COI (conflict of interests) appropriately.

 - One main concern of the COV was PO workload The NSF metric for PO work load is the number of proposals handled.
 Antarctic POs also deal with additional field logistics issues, which are particularly demanding for large, complex field projects, and thus the standard NSF metric does not adequately apply.
 Though Polar Programs recognizes this, providing personnel help is unlikely.
 Falkner noted that PO work load is very much in the Agency’s consciousness.
 Borg noted that there has been a suggestion to revise the review process to use either ad hoc or panel reviews.
 It was noted that NSF review process in its current form is the gold standard and should not be changed.
 (Post, Cheng concurs)